DawievLill/DataScience-871/README.md

 # Data Science for Economics and Finance

 Additional notes for the Data Science 871 module.
 We will be using R as our primary language for this course.
 However, I would like to introduce you to the Python programming language.
 This is a another language that is often used in industry.
+Finally, some of you might be interested in learning more about Julia, I have provided resources below that will help you to get started.
+Julia is used more in scientific computing, but recently there has been a shift toward using Julia for application in Data Science.
+This will definitely be a language to keep an eye out for in the future.

 ## Course outline